-Does more experienced mean overqualified?
+Does more experience mean being overqualified?

 As a hiring manager, there are roles in your team outside the spectrum of your competency.
-It is critical for the candidate to not lecture, as it can be perceived as patronizing or arrogant.
+It is critical for the candidate not to lecture, as it can be perceived as patronizing or arrogant.

 - Second, you are trying to find people with good candidate experience, irrespective of the interviewer’s expertise.
-For example, if you are interviewing a candidate and it becomes clear during the interview that the candidate knows more about the market for the technology than you, you should not let the competition get in the way.
-Rather, hear the candidate and understand whether his expertise makes him a good fit or not.
-This is also a good way to successfully interview candidates for leadership roles.
+For example, suppose you are interviewing someone more senior than you, and it becomes apparent during the interview that the candidate knows more about the market for the technology than you.
+In that case, you should not let the competition get in the way.
+Instead, hear the candidate and understand whether his expertise makes him a good fit.
+This is also an excellent way to interview candidates for leadership roles successfully.